Justin01Wu/JavaFrame/springBoot/README.md

 			<optional>true</optional>
 		</dependency>
 ```
+But it has a side affection:
++ it will restart the server almost everytime when you change the Java code, you maybe lose the session status if you have it
++ it will restart the server everytime when you change the html or javascript code, which is not necessary

 In this way, Spring boot will automatically detect your changing and load them(hot swapping).
 For production, you should never do it.